anakryiko/blog/content/posts/libbpf-v1.md

     relocation).
 This significantly improves usefulness of verification failure log.
-  - for cases when it's safe to do so, libbpf will auto-adjust BPF map parameters, if necessarty.
+  - for cases when it's safe to do so, libbpf will auto-adjust BPF map parameters, if necessary.
 E.g., BPF ringbuf size will be rounded up to a proper multiple of page size on host system.
 Or key/value BTF type information will be dropped, if libbpf believes that specific BPF map doesn't support specifying BTF type ID; it will still calculate and